CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

       Equivalent to ``get(False)``.

-   :class:`multiprocessing.Queue` has a few additional methods not found in :class:`Queue.Queue`.
+   :class:`multiprocessing.Queue` has a few additional methods not found in :class:`queue.Queue`.
 These methods are usually unnecessary for most
    code:

    .. method:: close()